EuropaYou/Neuse-Tools/readme.md

-Neuse Tools is a Toolkit that Neuse is using.
+Neuse Tools is a toolkit that Neuse uses.
+You can improve the code or use it.
 All of the tools are currently written in NodeJS and will writen in other langauges to improve performance.

 **YOU NEED TO DOWNLOAD FFMPEG, FFPROBE AND FFPLAY IN ORDER RUN THIS TOOLS!
 MOST OF THIS TOOLS DEPENDS ON THEM!**